“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it

 13. Slowly escape your comfort zone

-We’re all stuck within comfort zones which prevent our growth and maturity.
+We’re all stuck in comfort zones which prevent our growth and maturity.
 We remain inside boundaries that keep ourselves safe.
 We fear to step out.
 Staying within limits isn’t safe, though, as it keeps you away from a life you could be living.

 Step out until you’re able to do things you once couldn’t do.
 Do what’s unpleasant, if it helps you grow in life.
 Grow, instead of finding a cozy spot in life.